Introduction to the Foreign Exchange Market

 Choosing Forex Brokers

-There are hundreds of different Forex Brokers providing online trading.
-A trader should choose a broker based on the following criteria:
+There are hundreds of Forex brokers offering online trading.
+Traders should select a broker based on the following criteria:

-(2) The trading cost (ECN Forex brokers offer the narrowest spreads and the lowest commissions)
+(2) Trading costs (ECN brokers typically offer the narrowest spreads and lowest commissions)

-(3) Trading options (such as funding methods, automated trading, available platforms, etc.)
+(3) Trading options (including funding methods, automated trading, available platforms, etc.)

-(4) Technology (technological inefficiencies like delays in execution may cause many problems to traders, especially to intraday traders)
+(4) Technology (technological delays or inefficiencies can cause significant issues, especially for intraday traders)

-Here is a list of Forex Brokers and the welcome bonus policy they offer: » More on Forex Brokers
+Here is a list of regulated Forex Brokers: » More on Forex Brokers

 ■ Forex Trading Guide